BioPIE: A Biomedical Protocol Information Extraction Dataset for Experiment Understanding: Introduction

-Prior work has demonstrated that incorporating structured \acfp{kg} via \acf{ie} can substantially benefit \ac{qa} systems in settings characterized by high reasoning complexity~\citep{fang-etal-2024-complex}. \acp{kg} can structurally represent dense and heterogeneous parameters, such as entities, attributes, and their operational relations, thereby satisfying the requirements of biomedical experimental protocols.
-Graph-based models~\citep{hu-etal-2025-grag}, such as graph-based \ac{rag}, can further exploit relational topology within \acp{kg}, enabling more effective reasoning over interconnected knowledge and sequential dependencies~\citep{kim2023factkg, lo2023contextual, hu-etal-2025-grag}.
-Taken together, these observations suggest that extracting dense, operationally coherent \acp{kg} from biomedical protocols can provide crucial support for \ac{qa} tasks that require accurate retrieval of multiple key parameters as well as reasoning across ordered steps.
+Prior work has demonstrated that \acf{ie} of structured knowledge can substantially benefit natural language understanding~\citep{fang-etal-2024-complex}. \acfp{kg} can structurally represent dense and heterogeneous parameters, such as entities, attributes, and their operational relations, thereby making them well-suited to capturing the \ac{hid} and \ac{msr} structures inherent in biomedical experimental protocols.
+Therefore, a dataset that provides detailed and accurate biomedical experimental \acp{kg} may help natural language understanding of the biomedical protocols.
+However, there is a lack of datasets specifically designed for this purpose.

-Datasets play a crucial role in \ac{kg} extraction for biomedical text, and a wide range of \ac{ie} datasets have been proposed for this purpose.
-Datasets covering general scientific information are widely available~\citep{nasar2021named, zhao2024comprehensive}.
-For example, SciERC and SciER~\citep{luan-etal-2018-multi, zhang2024scier} annotate entities such as Method, Task, Metric, and Material, along with relations including \texttt{Used-for}, \texttt{Part-of}, \texttt{Compare}, and \texttt{Evaluate}.
-However, the lack of domain-specific text makes it difficult for these datasets to fully represent the experimental reagents, materials, containers, and devices required in biomedical applications, as Fig.~\ref{fig:problem}\textbf{(B)}.
+Existing \ac{ie} datasets can be broadly categorized into two groups.
+Datasets covering general scientific information are broad in sub-fields~\citep{nasar2021named, zhao2024comprehensive}.
+For example, SciERC and SciER annotate entities such as Method, Task, Metric, and Material, along with relations including \texttt{Used-for}, \texttt{Part-of}, \texttt{Compare}, and \texttt{Evaluate}~\citep{luan-etal-2018-multi, zhang2024scier}.
+However, the lack of domain-specific text makes it difficult for these datasets to fully represent the experimental reagents, materials, containers, and devices required in biomedical applications, as shown in Fig.~\ref{fig:problem}\textbf{(B)}.